How to Buy Bitcoins with a Credit Card?

 There are several ways to buy bitcoin with a credit or debit card.
-The easiest way to do so is by using a cryptocurrency exchange.
-The recommended exchanges that support bitcoin purchases with credit and debit cards are:
+The easiest way to do so is by using a cryptocurrency exchange or brokerage service.
+These are the recommended services that support bitcoin purchases with credit and debit cards:

 Make sure to see whether these exchanges allow credit or debit card purchases in your country.
 Also, check whether a bitcoin seller accepts your credit card.
 For example, at the time of writing, most exchanges accept credit and debit cards only from VISA and MasterCard.

 A step-by-step guide to buying bitcoin with a credit or debit card

 The steps of buying bitcoin with credit or debit card are rather simple.
 Although the process may vary per different exchanges, there are three main steps to buying bitcoin with a credit or debit card.

 1. Open an exchange account.